 Crowdcast can stream to other 3rd party services like Twitch.
 If the service can provide you with an RTMP endpoint then it may be possible to send your Crowdcast stream there but you would need to test it first.

-To set it up, choose the "Custom" option and enter the Server URL and Stream Key they provide.
+To set it up other platforms, choose the "Custom" option and enter the Server URL and Stream Key they provide.
 When you go live in Crowdcast, the stream will start sending to the RTMP endpoint.

 Streaming to third party services is in 720p HD (1280 × 720 pixels) for in-browser crowdcast sessions.
 If the session is streaming using RTMP Studio, you can stream up to 1080p.